Pushkaraggg/Danny-MA-s-SQL-Challenge/README.md

 # Danny-MA-s-SQL-Challenge

-####--1.What is the total amount each customer spent at the restaurant
+**1.What is the total amount each customer spent at the restaurant?
+'''sql
 CREATE VIEW details AS (SELECT m.product_id,customer_id AS total_cust,m.price,m.product_name FROM sales AS s
  INNER JOIN menu AS m